xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 ## MVR

-With the prior information in mind, the arise of shikis and jinrou is hypothesized to be the result of an unknown virus, which, for the purposes of this document, will be referred to as "Mortuus Vita Reanima", or just MVR for short.
+With the prior information in mind, the arise of shikis is hypothesized to be the result of an unknown virus, which, for the purposes of this document, will be referred to as "Mortuus Vita Reanima", or just MVR for short.

 MVR is believed to be a weak, opportunistic virus that cannot take control of its host until all their autoimmune defenses are rendered null, either by death or any other form of weakness, at which point the virus will immediately start taking over the host's body before it's irreversibly deceased.
 Infection mainly occurs via bites from other infected hosts.
 MVR can only survive the human body's autoimmune systems for a few days at best, and the host has to be repeatedly reinfected on a daily basis until the virus has properly cultivated itself.
 MVR "inherits" the existing genetic data of the host, and uses it to keep the host at the most optimal state possible.